-In carrying out this assessment, the auditor is required to follow the National Audit Office's Auditor Guidance Note 3 (AGN03).

-The AGN03 identifies the following criteria for auditors to evaluate:

-'In all significant respects, the audited body had proper arrangements to ensure it took proper informed decisions and deployed resources to achieve planned and sustainable outcomes for tax payers and local people'.
+The National Audit Office (NAO) issued guidance for auditors on value for money.
+The guidance states that for local government bodies, auditors are required to give a conclusion on whether the Authority has proper arrangements in place.
+The guidance identifies one single criteria for auditors to evaluate: 'In all significant respects, the audited body takes properly informed decisions and deploys resources to achieve planned and sustainable outcomes for tax payers and local people'.